Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Wage data

-Table \ref{tab:b.1} provides an overview of the representativeness of cannabis employment in the respective 3-digit NAICS subsectors.
-The employment share for cannabis retailers is larger than that for wholesalers, but the shares remain relatively constant over time for both wholesalers and retailers.
-The fact that NAICS 111 is less representative does not imply that measurement error for the wholesale regressions is greater than that for the retail regressions, since it could be the case that the industries contained in NAICS 453 are more homogeneous than those in NAICS 111.
-A better indication of measurement error is the relation between cannabis wages and wages at the subsector level.
-Table \ref{tab:g.1} in appendix \ref{appendix:g} shows that mean annual wages for cannabis establishments are remarkably similar to their corresponding NAICS subsectors and very close to the wage floor imposed by the minimum wage.
+Table \ref{tab:b.1} provides an overview of the representativeness of cannabis employment in the respective 3-digit NAICS industries.
+The employment share for cannabis retailers is larger than that for producers, but the shares remain relatively constant over time for both producers and retailers.
+The fact that NAICS 111 is less representative does not imply that measurement error for the producer regressions is greater than that for the retail regressions, since it could be the case that the industries contained in NAICS 453 are more homogeneous than those in NAICS 111.
+A better indication of measurement error is the relation between cannabis wages and wages in the corresponding 3-digit NAICS industry.
+Table \ref{tab:g.1} in appendix \ref{appendix:g} shows that mean annual wages for cannabis establishments are remarkably similar to their corresponding NAICS industries and very close to the wage floor imposed by the minimum wage.

+A final consideration is the granularity of industrial classification to use for the bite variable.
+Measuring bite at the three-digit industry level carries several advantages that make it preferable for the main analysis.
+First, cannabis producer-processors belong to different four-digit NAICS industries depending on whether they grow indoors or outdoors.
+Since I do not observe whether a given producer-processor grows indoors or outdoors, I would have to assume that all establishments are either indoor or outdoor growers, which increases measurement error.
+In contrast, the 3-digit NAICS code captures both indoor and outdoor producer-processors and thereby avoids such measurement error.
+Second, with more detailed NAICS codes, the bite variable does not clear the Census Bureau's data privacy filters for several counties, resulting in a reduced sample size.